pandorabots/pandorabots.github.io/_tutorials/wildcards.md

 We use an asterisk `*` in the pattern to capture the user's input.
 This symbol in AIML is known as a wildcard.

 Wildcards are used to capture many inputs using only a single category.
 There are a number of different wildcards that can be used in AIML.
+Please note that wildcards apply only to words and not characters within a word!

 ## The * Wildcard